peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

 <b>Deprecated.</b> Either convert the array to a string or wrap it in an ICharacterInput and call the corresponding overload instead.

-Determines whether the given array of characters is in the given Unicode ormalization form.
+Determines whether the given array of characters is in the given Unicode normalization form.

 <b>Parameters:</b>